Lubbock County, Texas Property Taxes

 Property Tax Assessment Values Across Lubbock County, Texas

-For example, the median tax bill in Lubbock County is $2,022, with tax bills ranging significantly across the county.
-Ropesville has the highest median home price at $409,230.
+For example, the median tax bill in Lubbock County is $2,485, compared with the national median property tax bill of $2,400.
+Tax bills range significantly across the county, with the 25th percentile at $1,037, the 75th percentile at $4,220, and the 90th percentile at $6,358.
+Ransom Canyon has the highest median tax bill at $5,116, while Ropesville has the highest median home price at $365,156.

 Median Lubbock County Market Value